HANNA LAUCIS

 BOT OPS

-A Simple Behavior Tree and a blackboard used to pass values into the behavior nodes.
+A Simple Behaviour Tree and a blackboard used to pass values into the behaviour nodes.

-When coding the behaviors I also learned how to utilize the Blackboard pattern to help pass values between behaviors and outside the behavior tree.I am hoping to further develop the behavior tree in a future project and learn how to utilize Decorators to create more complex enemy behaviors.
+When coding the behaviours I also learned how to utilize the Blackboard pattern to help pass values between behaviors and outside the behavior tree.I am hoping to further develop the behaviour tree in a future project and learn how to utilize Decorators to create more complex enemy behaviours.

-Here I use the behavior tree's blackboard to take values needed from the Enemy Controller class.
+Here I use the behaviour tree's blackboard to take values needed from the Enemy Controller class.

 SPITE: DEPTHS OF DARKNESS